mistymadonna/longlivethe90s/about.md

 title: About
 permalink: /about/
 ---

-Some information about you!
+I'm Misty.
+This is a moving, visual diary of my life in Seattle.
+Stay tuned for the '90s.
+They're back.

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+If you'd like to collab, reach out to me.

 ### Contact me